SceneMaker/VisualSceneMaker/plugins/mindbotrobot/README.md

 * Open a new VSM project and add a `MindBotRobotExecutor` device.
 * Setup the device properties:
-  * `rosuri`: The URI (e.g., http://localhost:11311) on which the main ROS system and the robot are running.
+  * `rosuri` The URI (e.g., http://localhost:11311) on which the main ROS system and the robot are running.
 * Add an agent for the device.

 ![MindBotRobot plugin configuration](images/VSM-MindBotRobotConfig.png)